-The University of Stirling offers undergraduate funding opportunities for students domiciled in Scotland or the EU.
+The University of Stirling offers undergraduate funding opportunities for students domiciled in Scotland.
 To find out if you’re eligible to apply for an award, use our scholarship finder.

-Students domiciled in England, Wales and Northern Ireland (RUK)
+Students domiciled in England, Wales, Northern Ireland and Republic of Ireland

-The Undergraduate Choice Scholarship provides a £1,000 cash award to all students from England, Wales or Northern Ireland who meet the conditions of their offer and select the University of Stirling as their Firm or Insurance choice on UCAS.
+The Undergraduate Choice Scholarship provides a £1,000 cash award to all students from England, Wales, Northern Ireland or Republic of Ireland who meet the conditions of their offer and select the University of Stirling as their Firm or Insurance choice on UCAS.

 The University also offers the Undergraduate Merit Scholarship, which is awarded to selected students and provides a £1,000 cash award per year for years 1-3 of study.
 To be considered for the Merit Scholarship, students require a minimum of AAB at A-level or equivalent.

-In addition, students from England, Wales and Northern Ireland who enter in year 1 and progress successfully through years 2 and 3 will receive our Honours Year Scholarship, which covers the cost of undergraduate tuition fees in the Honours year of study.
+In addition, students from England, Wales, Northern Ireland and Republic of Ireland who enter in year 1 and progress successfully through years 2 and 3 will receive our Honours Year Scholarship, which covers the cost of undergraduate tuition fees in the Honours year of study.